kmehltretter82/frama-c-linux/INSTALL.md

         opam install --deps-only frama-c

    If not using [opam](http://opam.ocaml.org/), you will need to install the Frama-C dependencies by yourself.
-The `opam/opam` file in the Frama-C .tar.gz lists the required dependencies (e.g. `ocamlfind`, `ocamlgraph`, `zarith`, etc.).
+The `opam` file in the Frama-C .tar.gz lists the required dependencies (e.g. `ocamlfind`, `ocamlgraph`, `zarith`, etc.).
 A few of these dependencies are optional, only required for the graphical interface: `lablgtk`, `conf-gnomecanvas` and